fuzailpalnak/ShapeMerge/README.md

 *_LibSpatialIndex For Windows:_*

-I m not sure on how to install for windows, here is a [answer](https://gis.stackexchange.com/questions/120527/installing-libspatialindex-on-windows-8)
-, which again i m not sure about.
-I installed on my windows using conda and i would recommend using conda for hassle free installation
+Experience is bleak for Windows Installation, for hassle free installation on Windows i would recommend using conda that's how i did it and how the world is doing it
 ### Inputs

 *ShapeFile*